evollu/react-native-fcm/README.md

 ### My android build is failing
 Try update your SDK and google play service
 ### I can't get data notification when app is killed?
 If you send notification with payload only, you can only get the data message when app is in foreground or background.
-Killed app can't show notification
+Killed app doesn't receive onMessageReceived
-### I can't get data notification when app is in background with hybrid notification
+### App running in background doesn't get onMessageReceived if app is running in background
-I want to figure it out too.
-Looks like that is how GCM/FCM works.
-I'm sending 2 notification separately for now.
-Let me know if you find a better solution
+Well these is [an issue opened there](https://github.com/google/gcm/issues/63).
+You will received data payload if you click on the notification.
+But if you just open the app, the data is lost.
 ### I can't get notification payload when my android app is in foreground
 It is better to use data payload if you need to pass data into application.
 I haven't implemented notification payload bridging in android module and am not planning to (the SDK should handle the payload for you)
 ### Notification payload and data payload are mixed in iOS app.